merovex-press/stranded-series/README.md

 ## GENRE

-Slipstream is a "one-small-fib" science-fiction novella series that mixes elements of Steampunk with faster-than-light travel and tinged with [Romanticism](http://tvtropes.org/pmwiki/pmwiki.php/Main/RomanticismVersusEnlightenment).
+STRANDED is a "one-small-fib" science-fiction novella series that mixes elements of Steampunk with faster-than-light travel and tinged with [Romanticism](http://tvtropes.org/pmwiki/pmwiki.php/Main/RomanticismVersusEnlightenment).
 The average read-time for an episode is 90-120 minutes (21-29,000 words).

+The one word for this series is regret.

 [Romanticist-themed science fiction might portray the future as an unpleasant [Crapsack World](https://tvtropes.org/pmwiki/pmwiki.php/Main/CrapsackWorld), with high technology but low social quality, full of depression, dehumanization and alienation (e.g. everything Cyberpunk) with the happy souls being those who escaped to the countryside, if possible]